AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 #### Effective Date of 1993 Amendment ####

 Pub.
 L. 103–66, title XIII, §13203(d), Aug.
 10, 1993, 107 Stat.
-462, provided that: “The amendments made by this section [amending this section and section 897 of this title] shall apply to taxable years beginning after December 31, 1992.”
+462, provided that: "The amendments made by this section [amending this section and section 897 of this title] shall apply to taxable years beginning after December 31, 1992."

 #### Effective Date of 1992 Amendment ####